slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_5-8_UK_vs_CAL.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- California should win 4 or more singles matches _84%_ of the time.
+- California should win 4 or more singles matches *84%* of the time.
-- Kentucky should win 4 or more singles matches _3%_ of the time.
+- Kentucky should win 4 or more singles matches *3%* of the time.
-- The winner of the doubles point will decide the match the other _13%_ of the time.
+- The winner of the doubles point should decide the match the other *13%* of the time.
-- If California wins the doubles point, their chances of winning the dual improve to _97%_.
+- If California wins the doubles point, their chances of winning the dual improve to *97%*.
-- If Kentucky wins the doubles point, their chances of winning the dual improve to _16%_.
+- If Kentucky wins the doubles point, their chances of winning the dual improve to *16%*.

 ------